 If you consistently use the same dive computer then it will take care of all these factors.
-It keeps your dive history with all relevant information and will take these into consideration when giving you guidance on safety and decompression stops.
+It keeps your dive history with all relevant information and will take these into consideration when giving you guidance on safety and deco stops.

 Is There a Maximum Depth for Non-Decompression?

-Let’s look at the details of diving without making decompression stops.
+Let’s look at the details of diving without making deco stops.
 Pretty much all dives are decompression dives because in all cases, your body will dispel compressed gas as you return to the surface.